mmohammad11/Data-scientist/project1/README.md

 4. open this link (http://0.0.0.0:3000/)

 ### Licensing
 This project was completed as a part of the Udacity data scientist nanodegree.
+Thanks to Udacity for starter code for the web app.